-Insurability/pricing focus Sometimes, you may come across clients who think they have time to consider coverage for the child.
+Sometimes, you may come across clients who think they have time to consider coverage for the child.
 After all, their child is still young.
 However, it's important to reinforce with your clients that putting coverage in place today, when their child is young, sets them up for guaranteed, inexpensive coverage for their adult years.

 For adults, critical illness is difficult to qualify for, and the premium an adult pays is significantly higher than the premium you can lock your child/children in for today.
 Many parents put this coverage in place to set their children up for the future and view the actual coverage in the interim to be secondary, downside protection that they hope never pays dividends.
-For example, we can cover \\\\\ (child's name) with coverage for life at a guaranteed premium for life for just \$\\\ per month.

-For example, we can cover \\\\\ (child's name) with coverage for life at a guaranteed premium for life for just \$\\\\ per month, or you could pay \$\\\\ per month and any time after 20 years, you could cancel the coverage, and you or \\\\\ (child name) would receive 100% of all the premiums you paid.
-A true win-win, coverage against the unthinkable and a full return of everything you paid if \\\\\ (child's name) remains healthy.
+For example, we can cover \$ per month. (child's name) with coverage for life at a guaranteed premium for life for just OR \$ per month, or you could pay \$ you or(child name) would rece (child's name) with coverage for life at a guaranteed premium for life for just per month and any time after 20 years, you could cancel the coverage, and eive 100% of all the premiums you paid.
+A true win-win, coverage against the ling you paid if (child's name) remains healthy.